alsanchez-dev/Stackk/index.md

 ---

 Our mission is to be a trusted partner to entrepreneurs and forward-looking companies.
-We help them fullfill their vision, not just their specs.
+We help them fullfill their vision, not just their specs.<br />
 Our technology selection was done with the goal in mind to simplify the product development while maintaining high quality standards